NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/dataparallel.rst

 nn.DataParallel replicates the model across multiple GPUs but keeps the original model's parameters on the primary GPU (cuda:0).
 The `nn.DataParallel` wrapper itself does not move parameters to different GPUs; it only distributes the input data to the GPUs and then aggregates the results.
 The underlying parameters of the model are still located on the primary device.
 It's always a good idea to use `nvidia-smi` to check that the GPU utilization is as expected.

+.. admonition:: Exercise
+   :class: todo

+    Try the notebook *multi_GPU.ipynb*.

+.. admonition:: Key Points
+   :class: hint

+    #.
+We can use `nn.DataParallel` to utilize multiple GPUs for training.
+    #.
+The training is limited to a single node and cannot span across multiple nodes.